Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 **1.2 The theory of computation and the idea of an algorithm**

-- *Algorithm*: makes the notion of a “mechanical procedure” more precise (via math and logic).
+- *Algorithm*: makes the notion of a "mechanical procedure" more precise (via math and logic).
 - *Universal Turing Machine*: a Turing machine that can simulate any specialized Turing machine by taking that machine (plus its input) as its input.
 - *Church-Turing Thesis*: anything that can be done in mathematics by an algorithm can be done by a Turing machine.
 Turing machines can compute anything that can be algorithmically computed.